maunope/solariUdineAutoPilot/README.md

 ## Circuit Board

-**WORK IN PROGRESS** check the schematic in this repo, board design is still wip
+**WORK IN PROGRESS** check the schematic in this repo, I've built and tested it on perfboard, board design might not be 100% correct, and definitely the layout could use some improvement.

 <img src="controllersolari.png" width="640px" alt="Solari Udine Autopilot Circuit Board">